Welcome to the Milling Page

 Community & Custom Milling

 What is Community Milling Day?

-How many olives is worth participating?
+How many olives are worth participating?

-That is up to you, but we have had people come with a bucket of olives or a truck load.
+That is up to you, but we have had people come with a bucket of olives to a truck load.
 If you want to join in and enjoy the process, even a couple ounces of oil will be fun.

 How many olives make a gallon of olive oil?